alaaelgndy/FileUploader/README.md

 - [x] test it on laravel 5.6 or greater versions (using CI).
 - [x] configure the upload route.
 - [x] the ability of assign middlewares to the upload route.
-- [ ] remove the created tables and files for tests.